 I had to change the reservation I’d made in the early summer a number of times, then ultimately cancel it, which was unfortunate, but too much was happening at the time.
 Thankfully I finally made it to Fulgurances with my friends Ann and Elizabeth for dinner, and liked it so much, I went back for lunch a few days later, when the light was better to take some photos: The daylight was coming into the restaurant, which provided a better backdrop for the food.
 A few dishes were some of the best I’ve had in Paris.

 During the day, Fulgurances is filled with natural light (when the grisaille, grayness of Paris, decides to let up), and I took a seat at the bar to eat and watch the cooking.
-Chef Tamir Nahmias will be there through the end of November 2016, until he leaves to open his own restaurant, at an unspecified future date.
+Chef Tamir Nahmias will be there through the end of November 2016, until he leaves to open his own restaurant.*

 I started off with a bowl of taramasalata that was a revelation, served with red onions and a variety of cucumbers, including lemon cucumbers and what are called Mexican cucumbers.
 When I asked the chef where he got them in France, since I’ve never seen either variety of cucumber at the markets, he told me he sources many of his ingredients from a farm near Tours.
 I loved the pairing of the fresh, cool cucumbers with the super-smooth fish roe paste.
 And I used the hearty bread they serve to make sure I got every bit.